-If you're going to be watching live or catch up TV, then yes.
+If you're going to be watching live TV or BBC iPlayer, then yes.
 You'll also need one if you're going to be recording live TV and watching it later.
 And watching TV isn't just limited to a TV set; here are some of the devices you might need a TV licence for:

 - Mobile phone

 - Watching on demand or catch up on services other than BBC iPlayer

 Do I need a licence for uni halls?

 If you have a TV in uni halls you're probably going to need a TV licence of your own.
 If you're living in a university flat under a separate tenancy agreement (this applies to most uni halls) then you'll each need a TV licence for your own room.

 If a TV is in a communal area then it may be covered by the university's halls of residence licence.
 You don't need to buy another licence to cover just the communal area.